-Augusta, Maine – Andrew Balcer, then 17-years-old, confessed to stabbing his parents to death in the night on Halloween.
-It was October 31, 2016.
+Augusta, Maine – It was October 31, 2016.
+Andrew Balcer, then 17-years-old, confessed that he stabbed his parents to death in the night on Halloween.

 From what best I know, he was a very good kid, a very good student, an academically superior student.
 There were [none] that I know of that would indicate there were any problems, and the family seemed to be well-liked, and the mother was very personable.
 It’s one of those dilemmas you shake your head at.

 Balcer stated in a 12-minute call to 911 that he stabbed his mother, Alice, with a military-style knife as he was hugging her.
-He then stabbed his father, Antonio, repeatedly when Antonio was awoken by the screams of his wife as she was stabbed nine times to her death.
+He then stabbed his father, Antonio, repeatedly when his father was awoken by the screams of his wife as she was stabbed nine times to her death.